daissi/thesias/README.md

 [![Build Status](https://travis-ci.org/daissi/thesias.svg?branch=master)](https://travis-ci.org/daissi/thesias)
 <p align="center"><img src="https://raw.githubusercontent.com/daissi/thesias/master/misc/LogoThesias.png" alt="THESIAS"></p>

-**THESIAS** (**Testing Haplotype EffectS In Association Studies**) is a popular software for carrying haplotype association analysis in unrelated individuals.
+**THESIAS** (**Testing Haplotype EffectS In Association Studies**) (1) is a popular software for carrying haplotype association analysis in unrelated individuals.
-In addition to the command line interface, a graphical JAVA interface is now proposed allowing one to run THESIAS in a user-friendly manner.
-Besides, new functionalities have been added to THESIAS including the possibility to analyze polychotomous phenotype and X-linked polymorphisms.
+This program is based on the maximum likelihood model described in (2,4) and is linked to the SEM algorithm (2,3).
+THESIAS allows the simultaneous estimation of haplotype frequencies and of their associated effects on the phenotype of interest.
+In this version, quantitative, qualitative, categorical and survival outcomes can be studied.
+Covariate-adjusted haplotype effects as well as haplotype x covariate interactions can be investigated.

 ## Installation
 ### From sources